Science

 2 terms, solid, 2 credits, C, Approved as Natural/Physical Science course by NCAA

-Admission to AP Physics 1 requires a 3-term cumulative GPA of 3.70 and completion of Algebra II or Advanced Algebra II.
+Admission to AP Physics 1 requires a 3-term unweighted cumulative GPA of 3.70 and completion of Algebra II or Advanced Algebra II.
 This course is open to rising Sophomores, Juniors or Seniors.

 Advanced Placement Physics 1 provides the opportunity for an in-depth, student-led inquiry of topics, as 25% of course time will be devoted to laboratory work, but it also maintains a strong emphasis on problem-solving using skills from algebra and geometry courses.
 Topics in AP Physics 1 include motion, forces, momentum, energy, rotational motion, sound and simple circuits.
 Students enrolled in the course are required to take the Advanced Placement Physics 1 Exam in May.